-- Bristol is home to Europe’s largest cluster of micro-electronics industries, the UK’s biggest aerospace companies, and a thriving creative media industry.
+- Bristol is home to one of Europe’s largest cluster of micro-electronics industries and the UK’s biggest aerospace companies, along with a thriving creative media industry.

-- All our undergraduate degree programmes are accredited by the Institution of Engineering and Technology (IET).
+- Many of our undergraduate degree programmes are accredited by the Institution of Engineering and Technology (IET).

 Research is at the heart of our mission, hence our international reputation.
 It informs our teaching and underpins our economic role in the region and collaborations across the world.
 Here are just some of the many innovations our lecturing staff have contributed to:-